kumbirai/keap-data-extract/README.md

 - Affiliate Summaries
 - Affiliate Clawbacks
 - Affiliate Payments

+**Note:** Subscription plans are automatically loaded as part of the product loading process since they are embedded in the product API response, not as a separate endpoint.

 Each data type is loaded with its related data and maintains its own checkpoint for tracking progress.